Yonathan Daza Player Props: Rockies vs. Nationals

-On Friday, Yonathan Daza (on the back of going 0-for-3) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 8:40 PM ET.
+On Saturday, Yonathan Daza (coming off going 2-for-4 with an RBI) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Nationals.
+He had two hits (going 2-for-4 with an RBI) in his most recent game against the Nationals.

 Yonathan Daza Game Info & Props vs. the Nationals